Daniel J. Frey

 It has withstood the test of the past 200 years until it met those with no faith in government.

-Those that have had no faith in the institutions of government have always been in the shadows.
+Those who have had no faith in the institutions of government have always been in the shadows.

 Individuals in movements that believed you had to burn the barn down to save the cows.